r-tanner-f/validation-and-mocha-example/README.md

     //lets define what we expect in the first place var expected_phone_validation = ['contains-dashes', 'no-area-code'];

-    //then we'll store the result in a variable this time so we can perform multiple asserts/shoulds var phone_validation = validate.phone('555-5555');
+    //then we'll store the result in a variable
+    //so we can perform multiple asserts/shoulds
+    var phone_validation = validate.phone('555-5555');

     phone_validation.length.should.equal(2);